Welcome to

 File sharing apps such as LimeWire are also an easy fishing hole for unsuspecting victims.
 Simply disguise the payload as something desireable, like an expensive screensaver or free porn.
 It only takes a few seconds to scan your downloads, and it can save you many hours of work.

 Other viruses are not intended to simply vandalize systems or harvest credit card numbers, but are used in conjunction with adware packages that sell bandwidth to third parties and sometimes sell piggyback space for other virus makers looking to stowaway their own ad packages.
-Windows XP is especially vulnerable to these programs, especially VX2 viruses.
+MyWebSearch is one of the more successful redirect virus companies out there.
+I've even seen it on NEW machines as a paid factory installed "feature".
+Keep in mind that these types of browser hijacking apps are completely legal.
 As these multiply exponentially they become impossible to remove because the reinstaller programs are so well camouflaged that in many cases a re-format is the only solution.
+FireFox is less vulnerable to these than IE. With rootkits, a registry roll-back or even a Windows re-install will not remove them since they reside within the hard drive's Master Boot Record where they exist completely outside of the Windows environment.
+Real-time scanners are useless since they cannot run without Windows.

-If you do not yet have a virus scanner, the following website can scan your hard drive over the internet.
-Keep in mind this may take a while depending on connection speed (10 to 30 minutes), and also note that this will recognize certain "joke" files as viruses.
-Also keep in mind that regardless of free or paid anti-virus programs, NONE of them can truly protect you from this new generation of internet bottom-feeders.
+Regardless of free or paid real-time anti-virus programs, NONE of them can truly protect you from this new generation of internet bottom-feeders.
 They can at least help get rid of them :

 • VIRUS REMOVAL TOOLS